Master's in Nursing; Family Nurse Practitioner Track

 Admission applications are due no later than Feb.
 1 for fall admission.

 - Graduate courses offered by the School of Nursing are web-based.
-To further connect you to our campus, professors and peers, you are invited to an orientation held during the first fall semester of program matriculation.
-Some courses may require an on-campus session during the semester, this session can vary from one to three days in length.
+To further connect you to our campus, professors and peers, you are invited to a mandatory orientation held before the first fall semester of program matriculation.
+Some courses may require an on-campus session during the semester that can vary from one to four days in length.
 On-campus sessions are at the discretion of the instructor.

 - Students may take the following courses as a “non-degree seeking” student.
 No more than seven credits of course work as a “non-degree seeking student will be accepted toward the MSN program.
 Taking the courses below does not guarantee admission into the MSN program.

-- NURS 706 Nursing Theory and the Research Process, 3 credits
+- NURS 719 Health and Public Policy, 3 credits

 - Students are expected to possess basic computer skills, including word processing.